apache/nuttx/configs/stm3220g-eval/README.txt

     CONFIG_EXAMPLES_NETTEST_IPADDR=(10<<24|0<<16|0<<8|2)   : Target side is IP: 10.0.0.2
     CONFIG_EXAMPLES_NETTEST_DRIPADDR=(10<<24|0<<16|0<<8|1) : Host side is IP: 10.0.0.1
     CONFIG_EXAMPLES_NETTEST_CLIENTIP=(10<<24|0<<16|0<<8|1) : Server address used by which ever is client.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configuration using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

+    2. Default build environment:

+        CONFIG_HOST_WINDOWS=y         : Windows
+        CONFIG_WINDOWS_CYGWIN=y       : Under Cygwin
+        CONFIG_STM32_CODESOURCERYW=y  : CodeSourcery under Windows

+       Than can, of course, be easily changes by reconfiguring per Note 1.

   nsh:
   ---